emsi76/unifi_iOS_Shortcuts/README.md

 * Signs the mobileconfig with your s/mime cert (if configured)
 * Shares the result (User Account as Plain Text or Mobileconfig)

-For on-device signature of the mobileconfig on your iOS device (iPhone / iPAD) the AppStore App [Scriptable](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://apps.apple.com/de/app/scriptable/id1405459188&ved=2ahUKEwjUk-uHyNGTAxWxbvEDHS8YPAAQFnoECB8QAQ&usg=AOvVaw2WNuxj6WeSo4Wv4KW4j5Kp) is required, which will run the required JavaSCript code.
+For on-device signature of the mobileconfig on your iOS device (iPhone / iPAD) the free AppStore App [Scriptable](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://apps.apple.com/de/app/scriptable/id1405459188&ved=2ahUKEwjUk-uHyNGTAxWxbvEDHS8YPAAQFnoECB8QAQ&usg=AOvVaw2WNuxj6WeSo4Wv4KW4j5Kp) is required, which will run the required JavaSCript code.

 ### Start Point with iOS Contact to create Account for as Input Parameter